GiovanniSM20/Swift/README.md

 ## Important | Importante:

 - I do not know how long I'll be updating the repository. | Não sei de quanto em quanto tempo estarei atualizando o repositório.
- - Tenha total sabedoria de que quando você está copiando o código você não estra aprendendo e sim se enganando.
+ - Be fully aware that when you are copying the code you are not learning but cheating. | Tenha total sabedoria de que quando você está copiando o código você não estra aprendendo e sim se enganando.

 <br/>